Roncesvalles Avenue: History

 The first mention of Roncesvalles Avenue in atlases of Toronto was in 1860.
 The roadway was built to connect Queen Street with Dundas Street, then the main highway west.
 King Street West was extended to the foot of Roncesvalles in the 1880s.
-The Queensway was built in the 1950s, although a small part of Queen Street west of Roncesvalles had already been built in the 1800s.
+The Queensway was built in the 1950s by extending a short stub of Queen Street west of Roncesvalles.
 The area around the street at the time of its construction was primarily agricultural with market gardens.

 In 1856, the sons of Colonel O'Hara laid out Roncesvalles Avenue by dividing the lands along the street into lots.
 In 1879, the street became the western boundary of Parkdale.
 In 1904, Joseph Phillips was owner York Region Loan and Savings Co. and had a five-story head office erected on Roncesvalles Avenue.
 Phillips built and sold estate homes on the west side of Roncesvalles Avenue, setting the pattern of residential on the west side and mixed use on the east side.
 After Phillips went to jail in 1906 for being a loan shark, Home Smith took over to promote development.
 Using his connections, Smith arranged a streetcar line on Roncesvalles Avenue and the creation of Sunnyside Amusement Park.
 He also converted the York Region Loan building into luxury apartments setting a trend in the area for such apartments.
 There was a building boom in the area between 1910 and 1924.

 Between 2009 and 2011, Roncesvalles Avenue was rebuilt to a new street design done after construction work to replace 100-year old water and sewer pipes as well as worn-out streetcar tracks.
 The new street design included wider sidewalks made of paving stones with planters for holding 85 new trees, benches and "streetcar stop bumpouts".
 (Bumpouts are sidewalk extensions allowing passengers to board streetcars without stepping into the street.)
 The street's curb lanes were narrowed from 12–13 feet to 6.5 feet to become 24/7 parking lanes.
 Bicycle lanes were added to the street.